Plant Biology B.S.

 PBIO numbered 3000 to 3999

-PBIO numbered 5000 to 5999 (graduate level requiring instructor permission)
+PBIO numbered 5000 to 5999 (grad-level, with instructor permission)

-12 additional credits at the 2000-level or above in PBIO or other courses relevant to plant biology, selected in consultation with the advisor.12
+Additional 12 credits at the 2000-level or above in PBIO or other courses relevant to plant biology, selected in consultation with the advisor.12

 Restrictions